 You also get to see visit a smaller family-owned castle, Château de Nitray, where you'll be served a tasty lunch featuring local products and wine from the castle's own vineyard/winery.
 The tour of Chenonceau is in the afternoon, where you'll be offered another wine tasting (alternately, you can spend time exploring the castle's gardens) - a nice end to a perfect day.

-Twelfth century Chartres Cathedral, a soaring French Gothic masterpiece with incredible stained glass, lies just over an hour by train outside of Paris in the Loire Valley - an easy and rewarding day trip from Paris.
+The cathedral conveniently lies just over an hour by train outside of Paris in the Loire Valley - an easy and rewarding day trip, and an excuse to explore the charming medieval town of Chartres.

 As you walk around the outside of the cathedral, look up to see flying buttresses and pointed arches, and massive expanses of intricate stone carvings - about 4,000 in all.